India blocks x Imran Khan accounts, Bilawal Bhutto - ExBulletin

 Official rounds X of the two were selected following their anti-Indian and malicious content concerning the current tense situation.

-India has already blocked the Official X Management of the Government of Pakistan as well as the Minister of the Minister of the Pays de la Défense Khwaja Asif.
-The Pakistani minister's account X information and the radiudiffusion Attaullah Tarar was selected in India, a few days after affirming that India was planning to lead a military strike, citing credible information. “
+India has already blocked the Official X Management of the Government of Pakistan as well as the X account of the Minister of the Pays de la Défense Khwaja Asif.
+The Pakistani minister's account of information and the radiudiffusion, Attaullah Tarar, was selected in India, a few days after saying that India was planning to make a military strike, citing credible information.

-The action takes place following the vile terrorist attack in the Pahalgam of Jammu and Kashmir, which killed 26 people and injured several others.
+The action takes place following the vile terrorist attack by Jammu and Kashmirs Pahalgam, which killed 26 people and injured several others.

 India has banned 16 Pakistani YouTube channels to spread provocative and commonly sensitive content, as well as false and misleading stories targeting India, army and security agencies.